CapeGuyGit/Login-system-with-csv-file/README.md

 but, csv is way easier than json and its easy to read, its just comma sepreted values

 this file took 1 hour to make, hope this file helps out

+note: just use this file on ur own risk, csv files are extremely heavy and may take the provided spaces in virtual env